ukrainian-migration/alberta-homestead-index/README.md

 # Homesteads Spider

-This repository contains a Scrapy spider for scraping homestead data from the Alberta Homesteads website.
+This repository contains a [Scrapy](https://scrapy.org) spider for scraping homestead data from the Alberta Homestead Index website.

 ## Table of Contents